Friendly fire

-In military terminology, friendly fire or fratricide is an attack by belligerent or neutral forces on friendly troops while attempting to attack enemy/hostile targets.
+In military terminology, friendly fire or fratricide is an attack by belligerent or neutral forces on friendly troops while attempting to attack enemy or hostile targets.
 Examples include misidentifying the target as hostile, cross-fire while engaging an enemy, long range ranging errors or inaccuracy.
-Accidental fire not intended to attack enemy/hostile targets, and deliberate firing on one's own troops for disciplinary reasons, is not called friendly fire, and neither is unintentional harm to civilian or neutral targets, which is sometimes referred to as collateral damage.
+Accidental fire not intended to attack enemy or hostile targets, and deliberate firing on one's own troops for disciplinary reasons is not called friendly fire, and neither is unintentional harm to civilian or neutral targets, which is sometimes referred to as collateral damage.
 Training accidents and bloodless incidents also do not qualify as friendly fire in terms of casualty reporting.

-Use of the term "friendly" in a military context for allied personnel started during the First World War, often when shells fell short of the targeted enemy.
+Use of the term friendly in a military context for allied personnel started during the First World War, often when shells fell short of the targeted enemy.
 The term friendly fire was originally adopted by the United States military; S.L.A.
 Marshall used the term in Men Against Fire in 1947.
 Many North Atlantic Treaty Organization (NATO) militaries refer to these incidents as blue on blue, which derives from military exercises where NATO forces were identified by blue pennants and units representing Warsaw Pact forces by red pennants.
-In classical forms of warfare where hand-to-hand combat dominated, death from a "friendly" was rare, but in industrialized warfare, deaths from friendly fire are common.
+In classical forms of warfare where hand-to-hand combat dominated, death from a "friendly" was rare, but in industrialized warfare, deaths from friendly fire are more common.

-Friendly fire should not be confused with fragging, which is the intentional (or attempted) killing of servicemen by fellow personnel serving on the same side.
+Friendly fire is not to be confused with fragging, which is the uncondoned intentional (or attempted) killing of servicemen by fellow personnel serving on the same side.